Dylan-Dacre/IT5090D---Web-Project/README.md

 - Clone the repository
 - Setup a MongoDB database with a collection called 'tasks', 'lists' and 'notes'.
 Make sure the database is running on port **27017**!
 (Recommended to use a Docker container)
+- Open a terminal and navigate to the root directory of the project
+- Run `npm install` to install the dependencies
-- Open a terminal in the client directory and run `npm install`
+- Open a terminal and navigate to the client directory
+- Run `npm install` to install the dependencies
-- Once the install has complete run `npm start` in the client directory
+- Run `npm start` to start the client
-- Open a terminal in the server directory and run `npm start`
+- Open a terminal and navigate to the server directory
+- Run `npm install` to install the dependencies
+- Run `npm start` to start the server
 - Open a browser and navigate to `localhost:3000`
 - Enjoy!